batpartners/batpartners.github.io/en/_posts/2025-01-03-ToolPath-Block-Supply.md

 # Input

-* **BasePlane [Plane]** :  Input the reference plane that defines the position and orientation of the generated block stack.
+* **Base Plane [Plane]** :  Input the reference plane that defines the position and orientation of the generated block stack.
 * **Unit Block [Box]** : Input the unit block model in the form of a box.
 * **Spacing [Box]** :Input the array cell defining the spacing of the unit block’s box array.
 * **Block Count [int]** : Input the total number of blocks to be used.